 I recently visited Lusaka, the capital of Zambia in Southern Africa.
 I am going to share the details of my trip to this country which was my last stop during my first African adventure.

 Before arriving in Zambia, I visited Kenya and Tanzania in East Africa, and honestly speaking, I had one of the best experiences in these two countries.

 First Thing: Zambia Visa Approval

 I selected Zambia because of visa approval online which I obtained many days before the tour.
-I applied for evisa online, and after 3 weeks, I received an email with approval letter which stated that I would get visa on arrival at the airport, and that I should pay the $50 USD fee at the airport.
-You can get visa approval letter from this website.
+I applied for evisa online, and after 3 weeks, I received an email with an approval letter which stated that I would get a visa on arrival at the airport and that I should pay the $50 USD fee at the airport.
+You can get a visa approval letter from this website.

-One of them was processing western people who didn’t require a visa to Zambia, while the other two females were dealing with Indian, Chinese and Pakistanis etc who had visa approval letter.
+One of them was processing western people who didn’t require a visa to Zambia, while the other two females were dealing with Indians, Chinese, Pakistanis, etc who had visa approval letters.

 Flights are hell expensive in Africa

 I came from Tanzania to Zambia via flight, the journey was just two hours but this air ticket cost me around $180 which was hell expensive for that short flight.

 I can get a ticket in Southeast Asia for $40 for a two hours flight. so I’ll recommend making an itinerary in Africa which involves more road trips than by air.